Green transition

 • Encourage student engagement in and advocacy for the ecological transition

-To achieve these objectives, 11 initiatives have been planned, including the introduction of required courses on the ecological transition for undergraduate students, the provision of educational resources for students and faculty, the installation of technology demonstrations on campuses, and the development of specialized training modules for staff.
+To achieve these goals, 11 initiatives have been planned, including the introduction of required courses on the ecological transition for undergraduate students, the provision of educational resources for students and faculty, the installation of technology demonstration units on campuses, and the development of specialized training modules for staff.

-Priority Area 2: Research Innovation, “Promoting responsible research in support of the ecological transition”
+Priority Area 2: Research Innovation, “Promoting responsible research to support the ecological transition”

 Main objectives:

-• Strengthening the connection between science and society
+• Strengthening the dialogue between science and society

 Priority Area 3: Environment, “Taking Action for the Environment and Changing Behaviors”